Erma (webtoon)

 Erma is a comedy horror webtoon and animated web series created by Mexican artist Brandon J. Santiago.
 It follows the adventures and misadventures of the titular initially six-year-old Erma Williams' experiences as a half-human, half-yōkai/ghost, tending to use her haunting abilities for everyday antics, whether for better or for worse, focusing on themes such as friendship and acceptance.
 Santiago initially published the webcomic on DeviantArt and Tumblr in May 2014, but has since released it on various services from January 2016, such as Tapas and WEBTOON.
 It is available in two languages, English and Spanish.
 In January 2020, Comics Beat reported that with 64.5 million views and 74.9 thousand subscribers, Erma was the most-viewed webcomic on the Tapas syndicate in 2019.

 In October 2017, Santiago published a prequel graphic novel to the series titled Spirit's Bloom, as well as two anthology collections of Erma comics, in addition releasing a short film pilot of Erma produced by Outcast Studios.
 A print collection, Tales of Outcast, was released in March 2019.
 Other works include the stand-alone Night Detective, Siris, and Warrior Unicorn Princess, and Yokai, an in-universe novel.
 A picture book, Meet Erma, was released in April 2020.
 An Erma animated series began releasing to YouTube from July 2024 to present.
+A Point-and-Click Adventure videogame Erma: The Game, was released on January 30, 2026, on Steam with planned releases for other platforms also planned.

 Overview

-Erma follows the adventures and misadventures of Erma Williams, a child who lives in the suburbs of the fictional town Blairwood and has supernatural abilities.
-Santiago also focuses on Erma's supernatural life and friendships with her best friends, Amy, Terry and Connor, as well as her babysitter Felicia and fellow Warrior Unicorn Princess fan Sidney.
-She also deals with her maternal family issues and other people that threaten her and her loved ones.
+Erma follows the adventures and misadventures of Erma Williams, a child who lives in the suburbs of the fictional town Blairwood, and has supernatural abilities.
+The comic focuses on Erma's supernatural life and friendships with her best friends, Amy, Terry and Connor, as well as her babysitter Felicia and fellow Warrior Unicorn Princess fan Sidney.
+She also deals with a myriad of foes throughout the run of the comic that threaten her and her loved ones, stretching from a demented possessed puppet who wishes to steal Erma's powers to dealing with the issues that plague her maternal family in Japan.

-Spirit's Bloom is a prequel graphic novel that focuses on Erma's parents Sam and Emiko in their younger years and how they met and fall in love as well as Erma's birth.
+Spirit's Bloom, the prequel graphic novel, focuses on events preceding the main Erma comic, following Erma's parents Sam and Emiko in their younger years and how they met and fall in love as well as Erma's birth.
+A Sequel, The Harvest, is set to release from the Outcast Studios website sometime in late January to February.

-Tales of the Outcast is an anthology series that focuses on other notable characters from Erma's world in small side stores.
+Tales of the Outcast is an anthology, spin-off series that focuses on other notable characters from Erma's world in small side stores.
+The series first started as an 18-issue (plus a bonus 19th issue that featured concepts and behind-the-scenes drawings) physical release from the outcast website, until it was later changed to become an all-digital comic featured on WEBTOON and Tapas, same as the main comic.